whitequark/blog/source/_posts/2013-01-06-ruby-is-often-statically-typed.markdown

 So, I aimed to demonstrate that Ruby already has bits of static typing baked in, that it doesn't require endless streams of declarations, and that it can help the compiler and the programmer alike.
+Even better, type annotations can fit perfectly in Ruby's semantics and improve it instead of being too verbose and cumbersome to maintain.

 ### Footnotes